-The international budget for 1992 was £13,045,000.
-This does not include funds needed to maintain the operations of the national bodies in individual countries or the costs of the thousands of letters and telegrams sent every month by individual members around the world.
+The international budget for 1993 is approximately £12,350,000.
+This does not include funds needed to maintain the operations of the national bodies in individual countries or the costs of the thousands of letters and telegrams sent every month by individual members around the world

-The international budget is spent on professional research by Amnesty International staff into human rights violations worldwide, on delegations that observe trials and make representations to governments, and on the administration of the movement's international publishing, campaigning and development activities.
+The international budget is spent on professional research by Amnesty International staff into human rights violations worldwide, on delegations to observe trials and make representations to governments, and on the administration of the movement's international bublishing, campaigning and development activities.